Ostruktur/API-lab/MartinsFolder/Example2/readme.md

 This layout and API-part, seem to be suited to this idea, as it seem like i can load it with data from an array and database of my own choice.

 This could work well with the concept as a whole, seeing different events in the plantslife being tagged and cataloged in the array, this could be done both automatically and by the user.
+And being able to section of different events or data-points in the liftime of a plant, by tags or other markers seems promising to use in the concept

 //MH2021-03-06